 Undercure Condition where a paint coating fails to cure properly due to incorrect mixing or application in cold/damp conditions.
 Paint will stay soft with poor gloss.

 Urethane An important resin in the coatings industry.
-A true urethane coating is a two-component product that cures when the catalyst prompts a chemical reaction that unites the components.
+A true urethane coating is a two-component product that cures when the catalyst

 Varnish A preparation consisting of a solvent, a drying oil, and usually resin, rubber, bitumen, etc., for application to a surface where it polymerizes to yield a hard glossy, usually transparent, coating.

 Vehicle Liquid barrier, binder; anything dissolved in the liquid portion of a paint is part of the vehicle.

 VOC The volume of volatile organic solvents in a product.
 Volatile organic compounds (VOCs) are gases or vapours emitted by various solids or liquids.
 Paint and paint strippers, along with many domestic products often contain VOCs which are emitted when they are applied or used.
 VOCs are essential in many Yacht coatings.
 Topcoats are a key example as they are expected to have excellent aesthetics and hence require excellent flow properties